Philosophy

 • File Format: PDF

-Include the following information as the first page of your submission:
+• Title Page (include the following information as the first page of your submission)

 • Title of the work